The directed landscape: Properties of the Airy sheet

 Now, by Lemma \ref{L:calculation}, there is a constant $c$ such that for all $r > 1, n \in \N$, and $t \in \{1/n, \dots, (n-1)/n\}$, the right hand side above is bounded by $2\sqrt{n} - rn^{-1/6}$ for all

 Combining the bound on the probability of the event in \eqref{E:Az} with the bound on $L_n$ in \eqref{E:Ln-bd} implies the lemma. \end{proof}

-\begin{proof}[Proof of Proposition \ref{P:geod-eqn}] By rescaling, we can assume that $r = 1$ and that $x = z = 0$.
+\begin{proof}[Proof of Proposition \ref{P:geod-eqn}] By rescaling, we can assume that $r = 1$.
 We set up a Brownian last passage percolation converging to an Airy sheet $\scrS$ as in the previous section.
 Then last passage across the first $s^3$ proportion of the Brownian motions and last passage through the second $t^3$ proportion of the Brownian motions converge jointly in distribution to independent Airy sheets $\scrS_s,\scrS_t$.
-The metric composition law holds before taking the limit by Lemma \ref{L:metric}.
-This passes through to the limit for $\scrS$, $\scrS_s$ and $\scrS_t$ since the location of any maximum is tight by Lemma \ref{L:wm-max}.
+Set $\scrS^n, \scrS^n_t,$ and $\scrS^n_s$ to be the corresponding prelimiting Airy sheets, so that

-This extends to all $(x, z) \in \R^2$ simultaneously by monotonicity in the following way.
-Setting $\scrS^n, \scrS^n_t,$ and $\scrS^n_s$ to be the corresponding prelimiting Airy sheets, any location in the set
+for all $x, z$ by Lemma \ref{L:metric}.
+To prove that the $Q$ in Proposition \ref{P:geod-eqn} is an Airy sheet, it is then enough to show that the right side above converges to $\max_{w} \scrS_s(x, w) + \scrS_t(w, z)$ in the uniform-on-compact topology on continuous functions from $\R^2$ to $\R$.
+For this, set